fintem/WorkflowLoggerBundle/README.md

 When you install workflow logger bundle, you can use this bundle straight away, all workflow is recorded to workflow_logger table (WorkflowLogger entity).

 If you want to log particular workflow in your application you should note it explicitly.
 For example if you have got three workflows in your application (wfl-1, wfl-2, wfl3) and you want to log only wfl-1 and wfl-3.
-You should add additional line of code to your config.yml file.
+You should add additional lines of code to your config.yml file.
 ```
 workflow_logger:
     workflows: